core-wg/resource-directory/draft-ietf-core-resource-directory.md

 addresses `coap://sensor1.example.com` and `coap://sensor2.example.com`, and
 posted the very payload of the 6th request of section 5 of {{RFC6690}}.

-Note that said content is in violation of the rule against relative references in presence of the anchor attribute; the server accepted it because no ambiguity is created in this particular case.

 It demonstrates how absolute link targets stay unmodified, while relative ones are resolved: